McGill-DMaS/Kam1n0-Community/README.md

   </tr>
    <tr>
       <td>Workbench</td>
-     <td>An user interface to manage the repositories and the running service.</td>
+     <td>A user interface to manage the repositories and the running service.</td>
   </tr>
  <tr>
       <td>Web user interface</td>